bertptrs/beul/README.md

 # Beul

 Beul is a minimalistic futures executor.
 No dependencies, no unsafe rust.
+It simply executes futures.

 ## Usage